6 Inspiring Promotional Email Examples from SMBs

 With thousands of promotional email examples, there are dozens of possibilities for your company’s email marketing company.
 It’s critical to remember, however, that your emails need to have originality — use these examples as inspiration, not as templates.

-If you need help creating, managing, and launching your email marketing campaign, trust WebFX.
-With more than 20 years of expertise, plus a track record of increasing client revenues, we’re the trusted choice for companies worldwide.
+If you need help creating, managing, and launching your SMB email marketing campaign, trust WebFX.
+With 25 years of expertise, plus a track record of increasing client revenues, we’re the trusted choice for companies worldwide.